 1. Look for low-priced vet care

-There are a host of no-cost and low-cost animal medical care providers.
+There is a host of no-cost and low-cost animal medical care providers.
 They offer inexpensive vaccinations, spaying, neutering and more.

 Contact rescue or other animal-welfare groups, including the one where you adopted your pet.
-You can get a rundown of animal welfare groups in your area at Petfinder.com.
-The ASPCA also has a list of low-cost spay and neuter programs for which your pet may qualify.
+You can get a rundown of animal shelters and rescue groups in your area at Petfinder.com.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) also has a list of low-cost spay and neuter programs for which your pet may qualify.